Disability counselling support

 The Disability Advocacy Finder is a handy web-based tool to assist people with disability, carers and their families, to search for Commonwealth and state and territory government funded disability advocacy providers.

 The Disability Gateway also has a range of information and links to services to help people with disability, their family, friends and carers, to find the support they need.

 We have a number of accessible resources that you can use and share.

 Braille and large print

-- Send an email to firstname.lastname@example.org with your name and address.
+Email to order firstname.lastname@example.org with your name and address.

 Support for Aboriginal and Torres Strait Islander people with disability

 Culturally appropriate support is available for Aboriginal and Torres Strait Islander people with disability and their families.

 To speak to a counsellor near you, select your state and territory.